-3) A commitment for Veteran's Administration Supportive Housing (VASH) vouchers for 50% or more of the total units that includes all of the following:

-- the maximum percentage of Area Median Income; and - the total number of units assisted by unit type; and - the length of the rental assistance commitment; and - the contract rent by unit type.
+- 3) Commitment for federal, state, or local project based rental assistance, or from the U.S. Department of Veteran's Affairs Supportive Housing (VASH) vouchers that includes: - The maximum percentage of Area Median Income; and - The total number of units assisted by unit type; and - The length of the rental assistance commitment; and - The contract rent by unit type.